 Equally worthy of attention are some decidedly modern offerings: Hotels that leverage location and smart amenities, aware that access and ease of use are just as built into the concept of luxury as a high thread count and a spacious tub.

 Whether it’s a romantic rooftop pied-à-Terre in the Centro Storico, an eclectic hideout in the ultra-hip Oltrarno, a mod hostel compound near the train station, or a quiet villa oasis in a nearby hill town, I’ve got you covered for every kind of budget, mood, and vibe.

-I hope my list of Florence’s best hotels has helped you decided where to stay.
+I hope my list of Florence’s best hotels in Florence has helped you decide where to stay.

 Italy Travel Insurance

 I can’t say this enough but please get insurance when traveling to Italy!
 Even if you are only going on a short trip, you should always travel with insurance.